regulondbunam/regulondb-docs/00_about_policies/helpdesk-protocol.md

 - Consider recording frequent questions as the basis for a future FAQ section.

 ## 6. Contact and continuous improvement
 This protocol may be updated as the support system evolves.
-Suggestions and improvements should be sent to the software project lead.
+Suggestions and improvements should be sent to the software project leader.